smarsGroup/geo-epic/mkdocs/docs/OPC.md

 # PhenoCrop

-OPC refers to the agricultural management practice files which is yet to automated.
-For now, you need to prpare management files and keep it in a new folder named 'OPC' inside the 'Test' directory.
+OPC refers to the agricultural management practice files.
+Creating these files is not yet implemented in the pkg.
+For now, you need to prepare the management files manually and store them in a new folder named 'opc' inside your workspace.